May 10th, 2022 | David Bloom, General Manager, Gig, Volunteer and Consumer

 Sterling’s Services Support Our Cannabis Clients

 Similar to our client support in other industries, Sterling offers a wide range of services to help equip cannabis companies to screen new hires during the onboarding process.
 Our gig cannabis clients are able to efficiently onboard candidates by integrating our customized workflows that help improve trust and safety.
 Our compliance tools proactively monitor legislative changes on the local, state, and federal levels to help companies avoid accidental risk.
-In addition to compliance guidance, Sterling offers identity verification tools partnered with background checks that can be tailored for your specific gig economy platforms.
+In addition to compliance guidance, Sterling offers identity verification tools partnered with criminal background checks that can be tailored for your specific gig economy platforms.
 Additionally, we also help our clients to onboard qualified gig economy workers, both quickly and safely.

 The US cannabis industry is booming owing to recent legalization of medical and recreational uses of marijuana, but the federal government’s choice to leave the decisions up to local and state governments has caused a lot of confusion for many businesses.
 In order to maintain a high standard of trust and safety, companies are partnering with background screening vendors to provide guidance and solutions.
 With all these business-critical issues in mind, Sterling offers an extensive suite of services to help your cannabis company quickly onboard a quality workforce without sacrificing workforce safety.